Why is it important to calculate the remaining battery capacity as accurately as possible?

 The use of the cleaning system, robot, military equipment, medical equipment has been found useful in the modern age.
 Also, measuring instruments such as portable devices (for example, the universal make up) has been found to align with the trend of development.
 However, lots of development has not been noticed because all portable devices need to be powered by a battery

-The battery can be said to be the most difficult parts of the supply chain whenever there is a need to predict the remaining running time of the system.
-As a result of a continuous increase in the number of portable application, there is a need to achieve more critical operations such as the use of mobile phone for account management; medical equipment must be fully deployed for the monitoring of essential data
+The battery can be said to be the most difficult part of the supply chain whenever there is a need to predict the remaining running time of the system.
+As a result of a continuous increase in the number of a portable application, there is a need to achieve more critical operations such as the use of a mobile phone for account management; medical equipment must be fully deployed for the monitoring of essential data

 The methods for monitoring the battery capacity

 Nowadays, the monitoring methods used are of two types.
 The first type is on the current integral (current integration) while the second type is based on the voltage measurement.
 The former is based on a sound idea which implies that whenever the battery is fully charged, there is an incidence of flow of discharge.
 In this case, one can get the amount of residual capacity.
 The current integration method works very well when the battery is newly recharged and is known to be fully charged.